-Reporting on other information
+Reporting on Other information

 The Board of Directors is responsible for the other information.
-The other information comprises the information included in the Management Report and the Corporate Governance Report.
+The other information comprises the information included in the Management Report and the Corporate Governance Report, but does not include the consolidated and separate financial statements and our auditor's report thereon.